-With low tuition and a longstanding policy of full and open access, the CCCs are designed around a remarkable idea: that higher education should be available to everyone.
+With low tuition and a longstanding policy of full and open access, the California Community Colleges are designed around a remarkable idea: that higher education should be available to everyone.

-The CCCs are equally remarkable for their versatility.
-They are the state’s primary entry point into collegiate degree programs, the primary system for delivering career technical education and workforce training, a major provider of adult education, apprenticeship, and English as a Second Language courses, and a source of lifelong learning opportunities for California’s diverse communities.
+The California Community Colleges are equally remarkable for their versatility.
+They are the state’s primary entry point into collegiate degree programs, the primary system for delivering career education and workforce training, a major provider of adult education, apprenticeship, and English as a Second Language courses, and a source of lifelong learning opportunities for California’s diverse communities.

-The CCCs have made significant strides in the last five years through sustained reform efforts in the areas of student success, transfer, and career technical education.
+The California Community Colleges have made significant strides in the last five years through sustained reform efforts in the areas of student success, transfer, and career technical education.
 The colleges are now well-poised to build on this success and accelerate the pace of improvement.